laurence-bird/comms-composer/README.md

 Currently composes email and SMS.
 The intention is that as other flavours of comms are added (e.g. letters, push notifications), all the templating goes on here.

-## Running it locally

-The following environment variables are required to run the service locally:
-* KAFKA_HOSTS
-  * Hosts in the format host1:9092,host2:9092

-You can run the service directly with SBT via `sbt run` or by running the docker image:
-* `sbt docker:publishLocal`
-* `docker-compose up`

 ## Tests

 `sbt test` to run the unit tests.

-`sbt dockerComposeTest` to run the service tests.
+`sbt servicetest:test` to run the service tests.
 These involve running the service and its dependencies (Kafka, ZooKeeper and a fake S3 API) using docker-compose.

 ## Deployment